brownkat6/reasoning-scheduling/README.md

 ### Brief current file directory

-`gen_datasets.py` - pulls data from huggingface and saves it in the Dyanor data directory.
+`gen_datasets.py` - pulls data from huggingface and saves it in the Dynasor data directory.
 Run once and never again for each of the datasets we want to add.

-`mlp_datagen.py` - generates X,y for our prediction task.
+`mlp_datagen.py` - generates X, y for our prediction task.
 E.g. y is the early stopping probabilities of generating the correct answer if we terminate after W, 2W, .... tokens.
 X is the predictors we want to use, e.g. the hidden states and potentially other data.
 This script generates X and y for given datasets and saves it to netscratch.

 `generate_data.sh` - sbatch script that batches out the data generation jobs with mlp_datagen.py`